terrimporter/MetaWorks/README.md

 The invertebrate and chordata results.csv files can then be combined prior to downstream processing.

+### The final output file isn't created

+If you get a warning and see that the last file created was rdp.csv.tmp but not the expected results.csv then you probably are probably trying to process a very large number of sequence files (thousands) and the job ran into memory problems preventing the creation of the final results.csv file.
+You have a few options here:
+a) Re-run the pipeline with more memory so that the final outfile can be created.
+On the GPSC, you will need to create an interactive container, activate the conda environbment, then unlock the snakemake directory first before submitting another job with more memory on a large compute node.
+b) Stop here.
+You can still use the ESV.table file together with the rdp.csv.tmp file for further processing in R.  Don't forget to filter out sequence clusters with only 1 or 2 reads from the ESV.table (a step that was done automatically by MetaWorks).
+For each sequence cluster in the ESV.table, you can grab the taxonomy from the rdp.csv.tmp file using the ZotuID (sequence cluster ID).
+c) There is a new MetaWorks workflow being created that handles analyses with very large number of samples more efficiently (in progress).

 ## How to cite

 If you use this dataflow or any of the provided scripts, please cite the MetaWorks preprint: